Werner Herzog: Style

-Herzog's films have received considerable critical acclaim and achieved popularity on the art house circuit.
+Herzog's films have received considerable critical acclaim and achieved popularity on the arthouse circuit.
 They have also been the subject of controversy in regard to their themes and messages, especially the circumstances surrounding their creation.
 A notable example is Fitzcarraldo, in which the obsessiveness of the central character was reflected by the director during the making of the film.
 Burden of Dreams, a documentary filmed during the making of Fitzcarraldo, explored Herzog's efforts to make the film in harsh conditions.
 Herzog's diaries during the making of Fitzcarraldo were published as Conquest of the Useless: Reflections from the Making of Fitzcarraldo.
 Mark Harris of The New York Times wrote in his review: "The movie and its making are both fables of daft aspiration, investigations of the blurry border between having a dream and losing one's mind."

 Herzog has said that our civilization is "starving for new images".
 In a 1982 interview with Roger Ebert, he explained, "We do not have adequate images for our kind of civilization...We are surrounded by images that are worn out, and I believe that unless we discover new images, we will die out."
 He has said it is his mission to help us discover new images: "I am trying to make something that has not been made before."
 He is proud of never using storyboards and often improvising large parts of the script.
 He explains this technique in the commentary track to Aguirre, the Wrath of God.